 Dante can make something as mundane as getting dressed look badass, performing a series of mid-air acrobatics while under the attack of a 15 foot tall demon.
+His nonchalant "missed" afterwards serves to establish that although this Dante is different, he's still definitely a badass.

 The Bob Barbas boss fight.
 Even fans who dislike the game praise this particular battle and for good reason.
 It's a battle against a demonicBill O'Reillyhead in a cyber-realm, and at several points in the battle, he teleports Dante into news broadcasts where you have to battle his demon minions (or, as Bob calls them, "innocent citizens") while he reports on the so-called terrorist threat presented by Dante and the Order.